Slackadays/Clipboard/README.md

 ![Clipboard Banner](documentation/readme-banners/CBBanner.png)

-Cut, copy, and paste absolutely anything anywhere you want, all from the comfort of your terminal!
-Clipboard saves you time and effort by being the unified and polished file powertool for the command line.
+Cut, copy, and paste absolutely anything anywhere you want, all from the comfort of your terminal! **Clipboard is a file powertool that saves you time and effort.**

 - **Tiny.** Clipboard is mere tens of kilobytes on most platforms.
 - **Simple.** Clipboard requires zero configuration to use.